-It is the Company's objective to achieve a satisfactory level of profitability for its shareholder, whilst taking into account statutory, financial and regulatory requirements and the reasonable expectations of its policyholders.
-In these circumstances, the Directors are satisfied with the Company's performance during the year.
+It is the Company's objective to achieve a satisfactory level of profitability for its shareholder, whilst taking into account statutory, financial and regulatory requirements; and to satisfy the reasonable expectations of, and develop suitable products for, its policyholders.
+In these circumstances, the Directors are very satisfied with the Company's performance during the year.